ibm-cloud-docs/netezza/timetravel/temporaltables_timetravel.md

 If you first disabled your temporal table and then converted the same table to a temporal table, you cannot run temporal queries and you do not have access to historical rows for that table anymore.
 {: important}

+As with the CREATE TABLE command, a row that is inserted into the table receives a virtual insert timestamp that is equal to the commit time of the inserting transaction.
+A row that is deleted from the table receives a virtual delete timestamp that is equal to the commit time of the deleting (or truncating) transaction.
+The table’s retention lower bound and retention start time are equal to or just before the commit time of this ALTER TABLE’s transaction.

+Unlike the CREATE TABLE command, which does not have any existing rows, existing visible rows in the table are treated as if they were inserted by this ALTER TABLE transaction.
+For example, the existing visible rows receive virtual insert timestamps that are equal to the retention start time.
+With these timestamps, the rows are potentially visible to temporal queries.

 See also [the ALTER TABLE command](https://www.ibm.com/docs/en/netezza?topic=npsscr-alter-table-2).

+### Altering